EmumbaOrg/postgres-invoice-pilot/README.md

 (*Sample invoices that reference SOW milestones*)

-- "Invoice INV-AC2024-001 for Adatum Corporation milestone delivery"
+- "Invoice INV-AC2024-001"
-- "Invoice INV-LP2024-002 for Lucerne Publishing system deployment"
+- "Invoice INV-LP2024-002"
-- "Invoice INV-VL2024-003 for VanArsdel integration testing phase"
+- "Invoice INV-VL2024-003"

-### 🧠 Copilot Query Examples
+### 🧠 Chatbot Query Examples

 (*Financial intelligence queries*)

-- "What is the billing accuracy for Adatum Corporation?"
+- "What IT vendors are we working with?"
 - "Show me all SOWs with milestone delivery issues"
-- "Which vendors have consistent payment compliance?"
+- "What vendor has had the most invoicing issues?"
-- "Analyze the performance of the Lucerne Publishing project"
+- "Tell me about the accuracy of unpaid invoices from Adatum."

 ---